 Dr. Ray Howell from the University of Wales explains that the Silures were not simply a warrior society.
 Rather they were a sophisticated people that traded widely and had horse-drawn vehicles.
 He explains that, for the Silures tribe, the color that most represented war was red.
 Therefore, all war chariots and armor was either painted or decorated with red enamel.
 Dr. Howell also believes that the Silures tribe spoke an early version of the Welsh dialect that lived on after their defeat and through Roman occupation.

 Venta Silurum means “Market town of the Silures”.
-It was established as an administrative center by the Romans for the Silures tribe after they were defeated in 75 AD.
+It was established as an administrative center by the Romans for the Silures tribe after they were defeated in 75 AD, in the location of the modern village of Caerwent in Monmouthshire, south east Wales.
 The town was located between modern-day Caerleon in Wales and Gloucester in England, and originally only had a forum and a basilica.
 However, as time went on more was built, such as a marketplace, public baths, shops, and a blacksmith.
 These features as well as the remains of farms and houses have been excavated in modern times.

 After the Romans withdrew from Britain in the late 4th century AD, the town lacked any substantial defenses.
 Soon after, large stone walls were built to surround the town.
 After some archaeological excavations of the site, it was clear that large sections of these walls are still intact.
 The walls have been described as "easily the most impressive town defence to survive from Roman Britain, and in its freedom from later rebuilding one of the most perfectly preserved in Northern Europe."

 The Silure civitus 'Venta Silurum' (Caerwent) at its full extent. ( Museum of Wales )